How to build a Smart Rule

 Step 3

-Under the workspace name, click on Rules.
-Click the Add a rule button.
+Under the workspace name, click on Rules and macros.
+Click the Create rule button.

 Step 4

-You will land in the rule library and can choose one of the appropriate rule templates to start with, or click Custom rule at the top to start from scratch.
-For this example, we will use Custom rule.
+You will land in the rule library and can choose one of the appropriate rule templates to start with, or click Create from scratch.
+For this example, we will use Create from scratch.

 Step 5